2025-12-20

 Maria wanted to teach science in Chicago.
 She searched "teaching vacancies near me" for months without success.
 Then she changed her approach.

 Within weeks, Maria had three interviews.
 She accepted her ideal position at a STEM-focused high school.
-Her networking made all the difference.
+Her networking and strategic analysis made all the difference.

 Key takeaway: Proactive networking often reveals opportunities that never appear on public job boards.